hirrolot/hirrolot.github.io/content/extend-your-language-dont-alter-it.md

 syntax if [test] then [t] else [e] = ifThenElse test t e;
 ```

 Similar syntactical constructions can be defined in the same way.
 No need to wait for a couple of years till language designers decide to ship a new release, do it right here and right now.
 Yes, you will be right if you say that Rust is extensible, but the thing is that its extensibility is still very limited <span class="note" id="limited-extensibility">On the other hand, limitless extensibility tied up with a complicated syntax would make mean developers mess up with reliable macros again.
 What a disappointment!
 Returning back to s-expressions...</span>, sometimes unpleasant <span class="note" id="or-patterns">For example, the syntax of `match` is gradually evolving over time.
-Not so long time ago the core team announced ["or" patterns].
+Not so long time ago the core team has announced ["or" patterns].
 With an adaptive grammar, this feature could be implemented in libraries.</span>.

 ["or" patterns]: https://blog.rust-lang.org/2021/06/17/Rust-1.53.0.html#or-patterns